bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 | section | region        | alert, alertdialog, application, contentinfo, dialog, document, log, |
 |         |               | main, marquee, region, search, or status.                            |

-Combining the elements with their matched roles in HTML5 would look like the following code snippet.
+<p>Combining the elements with their matched roles in HTML5 would look like
+the following code snippet.</p>

 <pre>
  1  &lt;header role="banner"&gt;